erinicole/BubbleBlast/README.md

-# BubbleBlaster
+# BubbleBlast

 *Can you find the correct answers before other players?
 Have fun racing against the clock and learning about a variety of differrent educational topics while playing this fun interactive game.*

 ## Background and Overview
-  Bubble Blaster is a multiple choice question and answer game that allows players to learn about a vieriety of different topics.
+  Bubble Blast is a multiple choice question and answer game that allows players to learn about a vieriety of different topics.

 * Can play 1 player or multi-player up to 10 players
-* Players can seamlessly play Bubble Blaster across devices ranging from desktop, to tablet, to mobile due to the responsive application.
+* Players can seamlessly play Bubble Blast across devices ranging from desktop, to tablet, to mobile due to the responsive application.

 ## Functionality and MVP
 * Pages